icopy-site/awesome/docs/awesome/awesome-static-website-services.md

 - [Google Books](https://github.com/aharris88/google-bookshelves-widget) - Allows you to display the books in your Google Books Library.
 - [Goodreads API and widgets](https://www.goodreads.com/api) - Allows you to access any of the Goodreads data.
 Widgets are found on the widgets tab on your [settings page](https://www.goodreads.com/user/edit).
+- [Open Library Open API](https://openlibrary.org/developers/api) — Allows to retrieve book data from the biggest books open dataset on Earth, without any tracking.

 ## Calendar and Scheduling